-Marla is a member of HMB’s Litigation group and concentrates her practice on commercial litigation.
-She is also a Certified Information Privacy Professional (CIPP/US) with a focus on data privacy and cybersecurity.
+Marla is a member of HMB’s Business & Finance and Technology and Intellectual Property groups and concentrates her practice on transactions and general corporate matters.
+She is a Certified Information Privacy Professional (CIPP/US) providing counsel on data privacy and cybersecurity.

 Benjamin N. Cardozo School of Law, J.D., 2015